 Insurance for dissatisfied customers is referred to as Errors and Omissions or Professional Liability coverage.
 Your regular business policy does not include this kind of coverage since it stipulates that there must be actual physical damage to property or physical injury to a person for a claim to be covered.
 When someone doesn’t like their photos or album design, there’s no property damage nor was anyone physically injured.
 In cases like mine, the PPA Indemnification Trust is one of the only sources of insurance coverage.
 (Hartford’s Insurance policies issued through Hill & Usher also offer this.)

 Because I knew how to handle the case and felt confident of ultimate victory, it didn’t occur to me to report it to the Trust.
 However, after the default judgment was rendered against me, I thought that reporting it might be a good idea.
 Unfortunately for me, the Trust has a clause in their policy that states that the claim must be reported before going to court.
-I had an opposing view (buttressed by insurance law) which they did not accept – so no coverage was extended to me.
+I had an opposing view (buttressed by insurance law and some Tate Law Offices consultation) which they did not accept – so no coverage was extended to me.
 (Had I lost the case, I had an attorney ready to do battle with them, but that’s another story.)